 The Christopher & Dana Reeve Foundation, which is dedicated to helping those with spinal cord injuries, has recently released a list of the most wheelchair-friendly cities across the U.S.

 As a way to commemorate the 20th anniversary of the Americans with Disabilities Act (ADA), these ratings highlight the most livable and travelable cities for those who rely on wheelchairs.
 We're happy to note that 3 Florida cities and Atlanta were included in the list.

 Listed below are the 20 most wheelchair-friendly cities in the U.S:

-Whether you are applying for Social Security disability benefits or you have been denied benefits, you should contact an experienced Social Security disability attorney who will work on your behalf and fight for your rights.
+Whether you are applying for Social Security disability benefits or you have been denied benefits, you should contact an experienced Social Security disability representative who will work on your behalf and fight for your rights.

 Get a FREE Social Security disability guide and avoid the common mistakes many claimants make during their application or appeal.
 If you or your loved is suffering from a severe physical or mental disability, contact The Law Offices of LaVan & Neidenberg, P.A.
 1-888-234-5758

 Post a Comment to "Top 20 Wheelchair-Friendly Cities in the U.S."To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."